jabenuk/computerscience_theory/README.md

-*As of 01/04/2022, This repository is **archived;** I don't plan on making any additions now that it is completed.*

-# GCSE Computer Science theory
+# Computer Science theory

-This is a repository to store all my GCSE computer science work.
-Numbering systems are not necessarily the same as those used in the official OCR specification.
+This is a repository to store all my school computer science-related work.
+Numbering systems are not necessarily the same as those used in the respective OCR specification(s).

-Some of the documents may be useful to others, so they're all public, but keep in mind I have removed any content I found extremely simple, like string manipulation, although there is still a lot of very easy stuff left in.
+## GCSE _(OCR Computer Science GCSE 9-1)_

-## Component 01: Computer systems (50%)
+### Component 01: Computer systems (50%)
  - [1.1 Systems architecture](/theory/01/SYSTEMS_ARCHITECTURE.md)
  - [1.2 Memory](/theory/01/MEMORY.md)
  - [1.3 Storage](/theory/01/STORAGE.md)